cilium/cilium/Documentation/cmdref/cilium-operator-aws.md

       --config-dir string                         Configuration directory that contains a file for each option -D, --debug                                     Enable debugging mode
-      --ec2-api-endpoint string                   AWS API endpoint for the EC2 service --enable-cilium-endpoint-batch              If set to true, the CiliumEndpointBatch feature is enabled.
-If any CiliumEndpoints resources are created, updated, or deleted in the cluster, all those changes are broadcast as CiliumEndpointBatch updates to all of the Cilium agents.
+      --ec2-api-endpoint string                   AWS API endpoint for the EC2 service --enable-cilium-endpoint-slice              If set to true, the CiliumEndpointSlice feature is enabled.
+If any CiliumEndpoints resources are created, updated, or deleted in the cluster, all those changes are broadcast as CiliumEndpointSlice updates to all of the Cilium agents.
       --enable-ipv4                               Enable IPv4 support (default true)
       --enable-ipv6                               Enable IPv6 support (default true)
       --enable-k8s-api-discovery                  Enable discovery of Kubernetes API groups and resources with the discovery API